silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/manage_integrations/video-how-to-synchronize-a-business-center-using-facebook-business-manager.md

 ---
-description: This video shows you how to synchronize your Business Center using Facebook Manager as an example.
+description: "This video shows you how to synchronize your Business Center using Facebook Manager as an example."
 intercom_id: 5618974
 ---